Code-Institute-Submissions/Nom115-Nom115.github.io_Resb/README.md

 - "Contact Us"
     * The "contact us" section, is functional, and allows the user to send messages to the owners that can, with a backend, be used to collect messages and data.

+## Features to implement
+- Add a reviews page

+## Testing

+- After rigorous testing, and testing links, and responsiveness.
+The website works quite well.
+Especially on Large Mobile Screen and Laptop size.

+## Validator Testing
+- HTML
+    - My HTML was validated using the W3 Validator -CSS
+    - My CSS was validated using the Jigsaw Validator

+## Unfixed bugs
+- Footer buttons for socials sometimes not displaying correctly.

+## Deployment
+-The site was deployed to GitHub.io, this was done by renaming the repository, and then the site can be found on Nom115.github.io.

+## Content
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+## Media